shaik1002/biggitlabbomb/doc/user/project/time_tracking.md

 type `/estimate 1mo 2w 3d 4h 5m`.
 Check the [time units you can use](#available-time-units).

-An item can have only one estimate.
+An issue or a merge request can have only one estimate.
 Every time you enter a new time estimate, it overwrites the previous value.

 ### Remove an estimate